Who can Access Your GPA Results

 Within the realm of college studies, GPAs have become a normal part of most students’ lives.
-If you are one of them, then you might be wondering: can professors see your GPA?
+If you are one of them, then you might be wondering: Can professors see your GPA?

 The answer is not as simple as they can access depending on the situation.
 Also, they can check and may or may not use it.
 It all depends on the professor and the school.
 Let’s explore more.

-Professors can see your GPA and your results because they can access student grading information.
-However, they can only see the results you earned while taking classes at their school.
 Just as they are able to see your details on the school system.
 They see the results and history of other schools you have attended before if it is accessible.

 However, professors do not care about the GPA, though.
 They are more concerned with your ability to do research and how well you can perform in their lab.